tinlh2407-netizen/yt-transcript-bookmarklet/README.md

 - If YouTube changes its DOM structure, selectors may need updating — a general risk of any DOM-scraping tool.
 - Very long videos or slow transcript loads may need a second click.

+**Why DOM-scraping instead of a caption API (à la `yt-dlp`)?** A deliberate trade-off: CLI/API tools like `yt-dlp` are more robust and can fall back to Whisper transcription when no caption exists — but require installing Python/command-line tooling.
+This tool optimizes for **zero-install, non-technical users**, so it reads the transcript panel already rendered in the browser, trading some robustness for convenience.
+If you need higher reliability or need to transcribe videos without captions, `yt-dlp` + Whisper is the better fit.

 ## License

 MIT.

 ---

 *Built with AI by a non-engineer — I work in strategic planning, and use Claude as my build tool.
-I write long-form interview essays and share the AI-build journey at **[The Great Interviews](https://thegreatinterviews.substack.com/?utm_source=github&utm_medium=repo&utm_campaign=yt-bookmarklet)**.*
+I write long-form interview essays and share the AI-build journey at **[The Great Interviews](https://thegreatinterviews.substack.com/)** (add your Substack link here).*